Eyelor/docker-zadanie1-geoip-server-basic/zadanie1.md

 ## Dockerfile

-Two stage Dockerfile devided into building and running part.
+A two-stage Dockerfile divided into building and running parts.

 ```dockerfile
 # Stage 1: Application Building